wacncontent/CustomizeTool/removeCommentOutput/articles/virtual-machines/arm-template-deployment.md

 ##Step 6: Add the code to delete the resources

 Because you are charged for resources used in Azure, it is always a good practice to delete resources that are no longer needed.
-You donât need to delete each resource separately from a resource group.
+You don't need to delete each resource separately from a resource group.
 You can delete the resource group and all of its resources will automatically be deleted.

 1. Add the following method to the Program class to delete the resource group: